5 Facts: Counter Depth Refrigerator vs Standard Cost Comparison

 • A counter-depth fridge provides a more streamlined look.
 Some kitchens already have cabinet-depth appliances, and you want a uniform look.

-• You can access your contents better.
+• You can access your content better.
 You can find and remove the refrigerator’s contents without having to dip down in an uncomfortable bend.

 • Kitchen traffic has a better flow.
 A standard depth fridge tends to clog the kitchen due to it jutting out and creating a bottleneck in the middle of the kitchen.